 When a message() or messagef() action is executed, the following happens:

-If there are no handling loggers for the action (see 25.4.2), then the action is skipped.

-If there are handling loggers for the action, the action creates a message (consisting of a list of strings, plus related information) and sends it to all of the handling loggers.
-Those loggers format the message and send it to the screen and/or log files.
+The action creates a message (consisting of a list of strings, plus related information) which is further processed by handling unit in order to drop it or send it to it’s assigned destination.

 For message(), the first string in the message is created by appending all of the expressions, like out() does.